Turkish opposition says maintains lead in Istanbul as recount continues

-ANKARA (Reuters) - Turkey’s main opposition candidate in Istanbul’s municipal election said on Friday he remained ahead of his rival after a recount of invalid votes in nearly half of the city’s districts demanded by President Tayyip Erdogan’s ruling AK Party.
+ANKARA (Reuters) - Turkey’s main opposition candidate in Istanbul’s municipal election said on Friday he remained ahead of his rival after a recount of invalid votes in nearly half of the city’s districts demanded by President Tayyip Erdogan’s AK Party.

 The AKP, hurt by a slowing economy, is reeling from its apparent loss of Istanbul, Turkey’s commercial hub, and the capital Ankara, in Sunday’s local elections.

 In power nationally since 2002, the AKP and its Islamist predecessors have dominated Turkey’s two biggest cities for a quarter of a century.

 The mayoral candidate of the opposition Republican People’s Party (CHP), Ekrem Imamoglu, said he was 18,742 votes ahead of his AKP rival, ex-prime minister Binali Yildirim, after a recount of invalid votes in 17 of Istanbul’s 39 districts and said that gap would not change much after the recount had ended.